 Some of the dogs have an upset tummy when they arrive - sometimes caused by the stress of travelling.
 If it doesn't settle within a very short time ask the vets' opinion as they may have picked up a bug on the journey.

-I have found that the dogs are a little dehydrated when they arrive, even though they have fresh water available at all times on the transport.
+I have found that the dogs are a little dehydrated when they arrive, even though they have fresh water available at all times in the foster home.
 They can be too worried to drink!
 Make sure that they have water available all the time at home and don't panic if they don't wee for a day, it will happen!!

 Some of our dogs have been badly treated and need time to get used to their new life.
 Everything - from a strange language to the TV - may upset them to start with.
 The best thing is to allow them to progress at their own pace.
 Some dogs will be out walking with you within a couple of days, others may take several weeks.
 It really doesn't matter how long they take - they all get there in the end.